nginxinc/nginx-amplify-doc/amplify-guide.md

   8. Restart the agent.

-If everything of the above works, then the agent should be able to detect the PHP-FPM master and workers, obtain the access to status, and collect the necessary metrics.
+The agent should be able to detect the PHP-FPM master and workers, obtain the access to status, and collect the necessary metrics.

 Here is the list of caveats to look for if the PHP-FPM metrics are not being collected:

   * No status enabled for any of the pools.
   * Wrong permissions for the PHP-FPM listen sockets.
-  * Using variables like `$pool` in the socket configuration (we don't support it yet, but we will).
+  * Using variables like `$pool` in the socket configuration.

 With all of the above successfully configured, the end result should be an additional tab displayed on the **Graphs** page, with the pre-defined visualization of the PHP-FPM metrics.